Do you want to make some homemade pizza but you don’t have the “required” pizza stone?

-The main advantage is that the cast iron will allow you to bake the pizza at a very high temperature making for a nice, crispy crust.
-(Here is another high temp application: steak!)
+The main advantage is that the cast iron will let you bake the pizza at a very high temperature making for a nice, crispy crust.
+(How about another high temp application: cast iron steak!)

 Just cooking pizza in your cast iron cookware will help form and improve the seasoning.